GSA/digitalgov.gov/content/posts/2013-09-17-digital-analytics-program-goes-to-the-moon.md

 &nbsp;

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-206-NASA-logo.jpg" alt="250 x 206 NASA logo" %}On Feb.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-206-NASA-logo.jpg" alt="250 x 206 NASA logo" %}On Feb.
 15, 2013, a meteor weighing 10,000 metric tons exploded 14 miles above Chelyabinsk, Russia.
 Users flocked to NASA.gov for info, and we spiked to nearly 12 million page views that day, ~16 times the daily average.
 Our real-time analytics showed over 300,000 active visitors on the site at peak, about 100 times more than normal traffic.
 And, not surprisingly, we could see a huge chunk of this traffic was coming from Russia.

 Before joining DAP, we used Urchin for nasa.gov analytics.
 Urchin is great at handling the raw tonnage, and we do miss some of its features, but, we never had the insight into real-time events that we have now.
 Even data that was always there in Urchin is now much easier to access and cross-reference with other data in the Google Analytics interface.

 We always see the expected spikes with mission events like launches or landings, but we now also often see the _unexpected_: for example, a story we’re not even promoting much goes viral on Reddit, or mobile use goes way up because of an Angry Birds update that’s pushing traffic to our website.

 **LADEE Launch: A Mobile Event**